Raghav335/CGPA-Calculator/README.md

 A modern and responsive CGPA Calculator built using HTML, CSS, and JavaScript.
 This application allows students to calculate their CGPA across 8 semesters, convert CGPA into percentage, predict grades, save records automatically, switch between light/dark themes, and export results .

-# 🎓 Advanced CGPA Calculator

-A modern and responsive CGPA Calculator built using HTML, CSS, and JavaScript.
-This application helps students calculate their CGPA semester-wise, convert it into percentage, predict grades, save data automatically, switch themes, and download results as PDF.

----

 ## 🚀 Features

 ✅ 8 Semester SGPA Input